 - Review reports and make recommendations.

-The Council is composed of nine faculty and staff members from our three IU School of Nursing campus locations - IUPUI, Bloomington, and Fort Wayne.
+The Council is composed of ten faculty and staff members from our three IU School of Nursing campus locations - IUPUI, Bloomington, and Fort Wayne.
 These individuals were nominated for service and will serve a one-year term.
-The Council also includes three ad-hoc members.
+The Council also includes two ad-hoc members.

 Erika Klinger, Fort Wayne